 Suffolk’s BA/BS degrees entail 126 credits that are mapped out into major, core, concentration requirements and electives.
 You will take courses like Data Analysis and Politics, Research Methods, and Public Policy.
 In addition, you will complete an internship, most likely in Washington D.C.!
 Suffolk also features a law program that many students complete as a double major or a minor.

 One thing is for sure: you will get involved at Suffolk.
 Whether it is with the University Pollworkers Project, a partnership between Mass VOTE and local schools where Suffolk students help recruit poll workers for upcoming elections or perhaps within the United Nations Studies Project (UNSP), a nonprofit that develops programs to help international connections.
-If Suffolk sounds like a fit, check out admission details here.

 Boston College